 With a highly efficient electric powertrain, the Hyundai Ioniq Electric should make your charge go as far as possible

 The Ioniq Electric’s on-paper efficiency of five miles per kilowatt-hour (kWh) is right up there with what we’ve seen from our Kia e-Niro long-term test car, and our first drive of the Hyundai in the Netherlands suggested the official estimate is close to what you’ll experience in the real world.
-We saw a steady fives miles per kWh – even on the motorway – throughout our test drive, although the warm temperatures were almost perfect.
+We saw a steady five miles per kWh – even on the motorway – throughout our test, although the warm temperatures were perfect for EV motoring.

-We've since driven the Ioniq in the UK in near-freezing conditions (which negatively affect range on electric cars), and the maximum range displayed on the readout was given as 166 miles.
+We've since driven the Ioniq in the UK in near-freezing conditions (which negatively affects the range of electric cars), and the maximum range displayed on the readout was given as 166 miles.
 On a mix of motorway and city roads, the Ioniq still managed a very respectable four miles per kWh.

 Hyundai Ioniq Electric insurance group

 Insurance groupings for the Hyundai Ioniq Electric have been confirmed as 21 and 22 for the Premium and Premium SE trim levels respectively – a bit of a jump up from the previous version's groups 16 and 17.
 This reflects its higher list price and added performance.

 The Hyundai Ioniq Electric can’t stretch to the seven-year/100,000-mile warranty afforded to buyers of the Kia Soul EV, however it’s not far off with a five-year/unlimited-mileage guarantee.
 Hyundai’s battery warranty is even better, offering cover for up to eight years or 125,000 miles, whichever comes first.